OlivierSohn/hamazed/BACKLOG.md

+- at some point the effect channels are exhausted (the effect becomes inaudible)

+- fix slight clics heard in the funk music.

+- to fix build of Alphabet (thread local storage not supported on that platform), try the other lib c++ as in : https://stackoverflow.com/questions/23791060/c-thread-local-storage-clang-503-0-40-mac-osx

 - develop enveloppes:

 reflect the parameters of enveloppes in a notion of Instrument.
 Maintain a mapping between c++ synths and Instruments.
 Note that we are limited in the number of Instruments due to the 256 channels limit.

+* first step :

 use leap motion as input for envelope / pitch?